shawngraham/cdh2020/content/en/week/2/APIs.md

 ![apis](https://i.imgur.com/LtZWyle.png)

+{{< notice success "Important" >}} In what follows, **push** yourself until you get stuck.
+I'm not interested in how far you get, but rather in how you document what you are able to do, how you look for help, how you reach out to others - or how you help others over the bumps.
+I know also that you all have lots of other claims on your time.
+Reading through all of this and making notes on what you do/don't understand is fine too.{{< /notice >}}

 ### Getting material out of an API

 Each API has its own idiosyncracies, but we can always look at the documentation and figure out how to form our requests so that our programs grab the data we're after.
 The [Chronicling America website](https://chroniclingamerica.loc.gov/) from the Library of Congress has digitized American newspapers from 1789 to 1963.
 While the site has a fine search interface, we'll use the API to grab *every* article that mentions the word 'archeology' (sic).